1960 Penny Value (2026 Guide): Errors List, “D” & No Mint Mark Worth

 1960-D Small Date Penny Value

 The 1960-D Small Date penny represents a fascinating transitional variety that emerged when the Denver Mint modified its date dies midway through production.
-Small Date output is believed to have taken place in January through early March at the latest, created when the Mint attempted to improve die longevity but inadvertently produced weak strikes that chipped easily.
+Small Date output is believed to have taken place from January through early March at the latest, when the Mint attempted to improve die longevity but inadvertently produced strikes that chipped more easily.

-The 1960-D Small Date Lincoln Cent is very common, well over a billion and half coins were struck, though exact mintage figures remain unknown as the Mint never segregated production numbers between Small and Large Date varieties.
+The 1960-D Small Date is very common overall — well over a billion and a half coins were struck — though exact mintage figures remain unknown because the Mint never separated production counts between Small and Large Date varieties.
+Unlike the Philadelphia Small Date, the Denver Small Date does not carry a strong scarcity premium in most grades.

 1960-D Small Date Penny (RD) Price/Grade Chart